This page provides an

 of steam on the railway.

-interesting feature of the R-1's was the Atlantic Coast Line
+interesting feature of the R-1's were the Atlantic Coast Line

-the tender rather than just a painted logo.
+the sides of the tender rather than just a painted logo.
+The plates were provided by the Allen-Morrison Sign Company of Lynchburg, Virginia.
 The builder's drawings for

 the locomotives show that rivets were omitted in this area of the

 tender, welding being used to secure the internal braces to the

 exterior sheets in this area.
 The rivet-free area can be seen on

 the photo of N&W 2084 below with the herald removed.